-Alison holds a Bachelor’s degree in Psychology from the University of British Columbia and a Master's degree in International Community Health from the University of Oslo.
-She holds a Project Management Certification through the Project Management Institute, and is currently completing a Graduate Diploma in Public Policy and Program Evaluation through Carleton University.
+Alison holds a Bachelor’s degree in Psychology from the University of British Columbia, a Master's degree in International Community Health from the University of Oslo, a Project Management Certification through the Project Management Institute, and a Graduate Diploma in Public Policy and Program Evaluation through Carleton University.

-Based in beautiful British Columbia, Alison spends her free time whitewater kayaking, mountain biking, backcountry snowboarding, and practicing aerial silks.
+Based in beautiful British Columbia, Alison spends her free time mountain biking, whitewater kayaking, splitboarding, and practicing aerial silks.